AdobeDocs/uxp-indesign/src/pages/resources/recipes/html-elements/index.md

 # HTML Elements

-UXP core APIs lets you create renditions.
-But depending upon whether you are writing scripts or plugins, you can create UI using HTML tags or just JavaScript.
+UXP core APIs let you create renditions.
+But depending on whether you are writing scripts or plugins, you can create UI using HTML tags or just JavaScript.

 <InlineAlert variant="info" slots="header, text1, text2"/>